mesosphere/dcos-commons/docs/pages/operations-guide.md

              "ranges" : null,
 ```

 The steps above apply to any configuration change: the Scheduler is restarted, detects the config change, and then launches and/or restarts any affected tasks to reflect the change.
 When multiple tasks are affected, the Scheduler will follow the deployment Plan used for those tasks to redeploy them.
-In practice this typically means that each task will be deployed in a sequential rollout, where task `N+1` is only redeployed after task `N` appears to be healthy after being relaunched with the new configuration.
+In practice this typically means that each task will be deployed in a sequential rollout, where task `N+1` is only redeployed after task `N` appears to be healthy and ready after being relaunched with the new configuration.
 Some services may have defined a custom `update` plan which invokes custom logic for rolling out changes which varies from the initial deployment rollout.
 The default behavior, when no custom `update` plan was defined, is to use the `deploy` plan.

 ### Add a node